echoghi/getFavicon/README.md

 # getFavicon
-A Node JS app that returns the Favicon of any url you specify
+A Node JS app that returns the Favicon of nearly any url you specify